HansKristian-Work/vkd3d-proton/README.md

 ## Priorities

-Performance and compatibility are important targets, at the expense of compatibility with older drivers and systems.
+Performance and game compatibility are important targets, at the expense of compatibility with older drivers and systems.
-Modern Vulkan extensions and features are aggressively made use of to improve performance and compatibility.
+Modern Vulkan extensions and features are aggressively made use of to improve game performance and compatibility.
 It is recommended to use the very latest drivers you can get your hands on for the best experience.
 Backwards compatibility with the vkd3d standalone API is not a goal of this project.

+## Drivers

+There are some hard requirements on drivers to be able to implement D3D12 in a reasonably performant way.

+- Vulkan 1.1
+- `VK_EXT_descriptor_indexing` with at least 1000000 UpdateAfterBind descriptors for all types except UniformBuffer.
+  Essentially all features in `VkPhysicalDeviceDescriptorIndexingFeatures` must be supported.
+- `VK_KHR_timeline_semaphore`

+Some notable extensions that **should** be supported for optimal or correct behavior.
+These extensions will likely become mandatory later.

+- `VK_EXT_robustness2`
+- `VK_KHR_buffer_device_address`
+- `VK_EXT_extended_dynamic_state`

+### AMD (RADV / ACO)

+For AMD, RADV is the recommended driver and the one that sees most testing on AMD GPUs.
+The recommendation here is to use a driver built from Git.

+### NVIDIA

+The [Vulkan beta drivers](https://developer.nvidia.com/vulkan-driver) generally contain the latest driver fixes that we identify while getting games to work.
+At least Linux 455.26.01 (2020-10-20) is recommended as it contains fixes for:

+> Reduce host memory consumption for descriptor memory when VkDescriptorSetVariableDescriptorCountAllocateInfo is used.

+> Fixed a bug in a barrier optimization that allowed some back-to-back copies to run unordered

+These fixes should find their way into stable drivers eventually, but if you're having issues, test the latest development drivers, as that is what we test against.

+### Intel

+We have not done any testing against Intel iGPUs yet.

 ------